dmakogon/jsmeetup2015/README.md

 Someone asked me to show server-side stored procedures.
 I apologize for not having any server side code prepared for this evening's demo.
 That would fill an entire presentation: stored procedures, pre-triggers, post-triggers, user-defined functions, transactions...
 So, since we didn't cover it, let me at least provide a link to [this documentation](https://azure.microsoft.com/en-us/documentation/articles/documentdb-programming/) which will walk you through the basics.

+### Request Units

+Just to clarify, based on several questions: Each operation has a specific cost, measured in Request Units (RU).
+This varies quite a bit, and we saw examples around 2 RUs all the way up to nearly 800 RUs (when we searched for a substring within each of the many-thousand movie documents, rather than relying on a Full Text Search solution).
+Assuming the collection's content doesn't change, RU's for a given query should remain constant.

+Each DocumentDB collection has one of three RU tiers (up to 2500 RUs / sec / collection), and this tier is dynamically changeable.

+And for the record, no, I did *not* intentionally use a query with 3.14 RU's just so I could say it took **Pi RU's**.
+That was a complete coincidence. :)

 ## Credits

 Since I used some movie data from [themoviedb.org](http://themoviedb.org) for my demos, I'm obligated to provide this bit of